ZikiFlicky/Fytecode/README.md

 # Name
 When thinking about a name for the project, I wanted to incorporate the word "bytecode" with something else.
-That made me think of words that rhyme with "byte" and I immediately thought of "fight", then I just glued the words together without any meaning.
+That made me think of words that rhyme with "byte" and I immediately thought of "fight", then I just glued the words together without aiming for any meaning.